zng-ui/zng/TODO/_current.md

 # Localization

-* Add localization examples.
+* Implement way to await for the dir to load.

 * Add variable args in example.

 * Implement pseudo-localization test mode.
     - Extendable source, instead of `load_dir`.
-    - A trait that provides the available locales and locales on demand.
+* A trait that provides the available locales and locales on demand.
     - Implement in-memory source.
+* Locale filter.
+    - `lang!("template") is valid, we maybe want to filter these?
+    - Or at least document this.

 * Test "// l10n-source: test.$lang.flt" comments.